rbailen/rbailen.github.io/_pages/about.md

 Specialist in the development of projects with microservice-oriented architectures, I am currently working on their analysis and implementation in a framework of collaboration within a team using agile methodologies.

 In constant search for new challenges that enhance my qualities as an engineer and as a person.
 I face them with enthusiasm and open minded.
-Particularly interested in Event-driven architectures, Blockchain and cloud projects with AWS.
+Particularly interested in Event-driven architectures and cloud projects with AWS.

 > "Luck only favours the trained mind".